grpc/grpc.io/content/blog/state-of-grpc-web.md

-The teams at Google and Improbable both went on to implement the spec in two different repositories<sup id="a5">[5](#f5),</sup><sup id="a6">[6](#f6)</sup>, and with slightly different implementations, such that neither was entirely conformant to the spec, and for a long time neither was compatible with the other's proxy<sup id="a7">[7](#f7),</sup><sup id="a8">[8](#f8)</sup>.
+The teams at Google and Improbable both went on to implement the spec in two different repositories<sup id="a5">[5](#f5),</sup><sup id="a6">[6](#f6)</sup>, and with slightly different implementations, such that neither entirely conformed to the spec, and for a long time neither was compatible with the other's proxy<sup id="a7">[7](#f7),</sup><sup id="a8">[8](#f8)</sup>.

 The Improbable gRPC-Web client<sup id="a9">[9](#f9)</sup> is implemented in